wesleychavez/wesleychavez.github.io/_posts/2018-9-11-Support-Vector-Machine.md

 ![Hinge loss](/images/hinge.png)

 This function is zero if x is on the correct side of the margin, and is proportional to the distance from x to the margin otherwise.
+Try plugging in values for (wx+b) that are on the wrong side of the hyperplane (desired = -1, wx+b = 50).
 This next equation gets hairy.
 SVMs solve the unconstrained optimization problem:

 ![SVM optimization](/images/opt.png)